fapinheiro/casaverde-web/README.md

 # casaverde-web

-A 7 days of code challenge
+A project to develop the 7 days of coding challenge and to learn Next.js basics.

+this project has React with Next.js, Styled Components, Typescript, Environment variables examples.